gren-lang/time/README.md

 >
 > Point is, **the only thing ISO 8601 is good for is representing a `Time.Posix`, but less memory efficient and more confusing.** So I recommend using `Time.posixToMillis` and `Time.millisToPosix` for any client/server communication you control.

 That said, many endpoints use ISO 8601 for some reason, and it can therefore be quite useful in practice.
-I think the community should make some packages that define `fromIso8601 : String -> Maybe Time.Posix` in Elm.
-People can use `elm/parser` to make a fancy implementation, but maybe there is some faster or smaller implementation possible with `String.split` and such.
+I think the community should make some packages that define `fromIso8601 : String -> Maybe Time.Posix` in Gren.
+People can use `gren-lang/parser` to make a fancy implementation, but maybe there is some faster or smaller implementation possible with `String.split` and such.
 Folks should experiment, and later on, we can revisit if any of them belong in this library.

 [8601]: https://en.wikipedia.org/wiki/ISO_8601